mholt/caddy-hitcounter/README.md

 - Make sure your hit counter has enough room.
 As each digit is its own image, you want to avoid wrapping.
 (CSS can help with this.)
 - Since the output is multiple `<img>` tags and not a single image source, make sure your page's CSS is compatible with the look you want for your hit counter (i.e. see if your existing CSS affects these `<img>` tags).

+## Why

+I grew up on a more whimsical, fun Web.
+So basically, [purely for nostalgia's sake](https://twitter.com/mholt6/status/1723538541505106343) (and the idea got a whole 10 likes on Twitter).
+There are almost DOZENS of us who want this!